SanjeeveSankar-47/ASAPP/README.md

 Example: run the backend API locally

 1. Activate the Python virtual environment
-2. Run the app (adapt to the framework present — Flask, FastAPI, Django, etc.)

 - FastAPI / Uvicorn example:
   uvicorn app.main:app --reload

-Open the frontend dev server (if any) at the address printed by the frontend tooling (commonly http://localhost:3000 or http://localhost:5173).

 ---